Dhairya3391/wallpaper-analyzerV2/README.md

 - Python 3.8 or higher
 - Node.js 18+ (for frontend)
 - CUDA-capable GPU (optional, for faster processing)
-- MPS support for Apple Silicon (optional)
+- MPS support for Apple Silicon (optional, recommended for Mac)
+- Pillow-SIMD (install via Homebrew or pip for best performance)
+- open_clip_torch (for CLIP-based cluster naming)

 ## 🚀 Installation